 If you’re already invested in a smart assistant ecosystem, neither Amazon Echo Dot or Google Nest Mini delivers compelling reasons to switch to the other side.

-If you are a die-hard Amazon customer, you’ll want an Echo Dot so it agrees with your existing devices (like Fire TV), and likewise for the Nest Mini.
-However, if you don’t have Amazon or Google products, the decision becomes more difficult.
-We suggest starting with the Echo Dot as an easy way to see how you like these smart devices.
-However, know that these smaller devices often function better as satellites or little desk helpers rather than as full alternatives to large smart devices.
+If you are a loyal Amazon customer, you’ll probably want an Echo Dot, so it agrees with your existing devices (like Fire TV), and likewise for the Nest Mini.
+However, if you don’t have Amazon or Google products, the decision becomes more difficult, but we suggest starting with the Echo Dot as an easy way to see how you like these smart devices.
+On top of that, the clock version of the Echo Dot (4th Gen) adds the usefulness of telling time instantly — while its superior audio performance makes it far more tolerable with music playback.

 - The best smart speakers for 2020